 Regulatory Defense and Penalties

-Coverage for claims, expenses, fines and penalties that you become legally obligated to pay because of a regulatory proceeding (e.g., federal, state, local, foreign enforcement agency) brought against you for a violation of privacy law, such as by a state attorney general for violation of a state data breach notification statute.
+This coverage reimburses you for claims, expenses, fines and penalties that you become legally obligated to pay because of a regulatory proceeding (e.g., federal, state, local, foreign enforcement agency) brought against you for a violation of privacy law, such as by a state attorney general for violation of a state data breach notification statute.

 Other Fines and Penalties